 The School provides North Carolina’s local and state government officials with nonpartisan legal, public administration, management, and financial expertise.
-We provide training, advisory services, research and publications.
+We provide training, advisory services, and publications.
 Additionally, the School is involved in many activities with specific audiences and purposes.
-For example, our Civic Education Consortium promotes participation of youth in civic activities.
-The Environmental Finance Center conducts research and helps local governments with finance and management of environmental programs and services such as water resources, solid waste management, air quality, and land conservation.
+For example, the Environmental Finance Center conducts research and helps local governments with finance and management of environmental programs and services such as water resources, solid waste management, air quality, and land conservation.
 The North Carolina Benchmarking Project helps devise measures for local government services and creates comparative data about performance.

 The School’s mission is to improve the lives of North Carolinians by engaging in practical scholarship that helps public officials and citizens understand and improve state and local government.

 The School of Government is unique both within Carolina and nationally because its mission of statewide public engagement is carried out through the work of tenure-track and other faculty members.
 A commitment to North Carolina government enables the School’s faculty members to understand deeply the special challenges facing state and local officials, and encourages them to work closely with officials over time in addressing those challenges.
 In addition to possessing expertise in their academic disciplines, the School’s faculty members must have the ability to make complicated subjects understandable without sacrificing subtlety and complexity.